connerj70/personal-website/src/markdown-pages/udemy-golang.md

 This course has plenty of hands on exercises which Todd says will help you become a "ninja" golang programmer!

-Overall this is a great begineer course, and it's the one I first started watching when I decided to learn golang.
+Overall this is a great beginner course, and it's the one I first started watching when I decided to learn golang.
 I would highly recommend starting with this course.

 #### <a class="no-underline- hover:underline" href="https://www.udemy.com/course/go-the-complete-developers-guide/learn/lecture/7797284#overview">2.
 Go: The Complete Developers Guide</a>